TheMS128/browser/README.md

 ----
 ### Privacy

-FOSS Browser uses profiles to protect your privacy.
-For each profile you can enable or disable: AdBlock, JavaScript, cookies, fingerprint protection and much more.
-Profiles can also be saved for domains ("github.com" ⇒ Trusted website).
-These saved domains always overwrite the currently used profile.
-So, for example, "github.com" will always open with the trusted profile, even if you are browsing in the protected mode.
+FOSS Browser can save settings fot each domain to protect your privacy.
+For each domain you can enable or disable: AdBlock, JavaScript, cookies, fingerprint protection and much more.
+For non saved domains you can edit a standard profile to your needs.

 _More privacy features:_